kagd/grantrklinsing.com/source/articles/2015/09-30-deploying-a-rails-app-on-digital-ocean-with-nginx.html.markdown

 # install postgres

-sudo apt-get install postgresql postgresql-contrib
+sudo apt-get install postgresql postgresql-contrib liqpq-dev

+liqpq-dev contains the pg_config file. without it you will run into issues installing the pg gem

+setup your postgres user

+use reference

 # Step 1 — Installing Nginx